Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 And his puckish demeanor hasn’t been missed considering he’s actually played Old Nick at least three times as I have counted.
 In The Sentinel 1977, The Twilight Zone episode Printers Devil and Torture Garden 1967.
 He also played a malevolent character alongside Eileen Heckert as Arnold and Roz Allardyce in Dan Curtis’ equally creepy Burnt Offerings (1976).

-Veteran supportive actor Martin Balsam the scatterbrained scholar, Professor Ruzinsky, who translates the Latin passages into English for Michael Lerman, Beverly D’Angelo plays Gerde’s girlfriend Sandra a mute pixie, the guttural Sylvia Miles (Murder Inc 1960, Naked City 1961-1963, Midnight Cowboy 1969) plays Gerde the guttural pythoness who adds that bit of titillation everyone seems to like to point out, as they are vulgarian Lesbian ballerinas lazing in their leotards.
+There’s veteran supportive actor Martin Balsam the scatterbrained scholar, Professor Ruzinsky, who translates the Latin passages into English for Michael Lerman, Beverly D’Angelo plays Gerde’s girlfriend Sandra a mute pixie, the guttural Sylvia Miles (Murder Inc 1960, Naked City 1961-1963, Midnight Cowboy 1969) plays Gerde the guttural pythoness who adds that bit of titillation everyone seems to like to point out, as they are vulgarian lesbian ballerinas lazing in their leotards.

 And of course, the uncomfortable scene where Beverly D’Angelo delightedly pleasures herself in front of Alison while Gerde is getting the tea.
-When she comes back with the tray and finds Alison getting up to scram -Gerde replies like a Diva “It’s very rude to drink and run” I particularly loved this description of the classic actress- “featuring predatory Teutonic lesbian Sylvia Miles.”
-I just adore both actresses!
+When she comes back with the tray and finds Alison getting up to scram -Gerde replies like a Diva “It’s very rude to drink and run” I particularly loved this description of the classic actress- “featuring predatory Teutonic lesbian Sylvia Miles.”

 the-sentinel-daddy-close-up

-Eli Wallach plays the sarcastic cynical New York City homicide Detective Gatz who has believed in the guilt of Michael Lerman (Chris Sarandon) who has some secrets and sins in his life meaning he might have killed his first wife.
-Jerry Orbach plays a director of commercials Alison is working on.
-Jeff Goldblum plays Jack a fashion photographer.
-Tom Berenger, the wonderful William Hickey plays the professional safe cracker Perry whom Michael (knowing his share of shady characters and criminals as he’s a defense lawyer) hires to break into the church and grab the files on Father Halliran, and Christopher Walken as Rizzo, Detective Gatz’s partner, who utters this telling line “She went to a party with eight dead murderers” and Deborah Raffin plays Alison’s best friend Jennifer.
-Hank Garrett plays Brenner the private investigator Michael hires to dig into the back story about Father Halliran and his involvement with the Catholic church.
+Eli Wallach plays the sarcastic, cynical New York City homicide Detective Gatz, who believes in the guilt of Michael Lerman (Chris Sarandon), who has some secrets and sins in his life, meaning he might have killed his first wife.
+Jerry Orbach plays a director of commercials that Alison is working on.
+Jeff Goldblum plays Jack, a fashion photographer.
+You’ll see, Tom Berenger, and the wonderful William Hickey who plays the professional safe cracker Perry whom Michael (knowing his share of shady characters and criminals as he’s a defense lawyer) hires to break into the church and grab the files on Father Halliran, and Christopher Walken as Rizzo, Detective Gatz’s partner, who utters this telling line “She went to a party with eight dead murderers” and Deborah Raffin plays Alison’s best friend Jennifer.
+Hank Garrett plays Brenner, the private investigator Michael hires to dig into the back story about Father Halliran and his involvement with the Catholic church.

-Kate Harrington plays Mrs. Clark who was at Jezabel’s birthday party and appears in the mug shot that Gatz and Rizzo look at.
+Kate Harrington plays Mrs. Clark, who was at Jezabel the cat’s birthday party and appears in the mug shot that Gatz and Rizzo look at.
 She murdered her boyfriend violently.
-Then there’s the Clotkin sisters, Lillian and Emma played by Jane Hoffman and Elaine Shore murderous cannibals and hedonists.
+Then there’s the Clotkin sisters, Lillian and Emma, played by Jane Hoffman and Elaine Shore, murderous cannibals and hedonists.
 All the neighbors become menacing, and nothing is as it appears on the surface.
-The decorated apartments, wind up being revealed as vacant shells in disrepair.
+The decorated apartments that only Alison can see, wind up being revealed as vacant shells in disrepair.

-Christina Raines (The Duelist 1977, Nashville 1975) plays an afflicted soul–Alison Parker a high fashion model in New York City who also does shampoo commercials, who lives with but can’t make a commitment to her boyfriend lawyer Michael Lerman (Chris Sarandon) She craves her independents and holds Michael’s proposal’s of marriage at bay.
-Soon after an argument with Michael about moving out on her own Alison gets word that her father has passed away at her family home in Baltimore, which triggers memories of her childhood trauma, leading to her first suicide attempt.
+Our heroine, Christina Raines (The Duelist 1977, Nashville 1975), plays the afflicted soul–Alison Parker, a high fashion model in New York City who also does shampoo commercials, who lives with but can’t make a commitment to her boyfriend, lawyer Michael Lerman.
+She craves her independence and holds Michael’s proposals of marriage at bay.
+Soon after an argument with Michael about moving out on her own, Alison gets word that her father has passed away at her family home in Baltimore, which triggers memories of her childhood trauma, leading to her first suicide attempt.
 After the funeral, she returns to the city and finds an advertisement for a lovely Brownstone in Brooklyn Heights.

 capturfiles_8